javimox/javimox.github.io/_posts/2021-01-27-wireguard-networkmanager-gnome.md

 So far it's all praise.
 The only thing that I am still not used to is the stateless connections that Wireguard has by design.
 It means that we won't have logging, peer connection status, etc.

+I was also missing some sort of integration with NetworkManager.
 That's why I ended up installing a plugin for NetworkManager in GNOME.
-I can now use NetworkManager to connect/disconnect the VPN from the client-side, as I do with OpenVPN.
+I can now connect/disconnect the VPN, as I do with OpenVPN.

-Thanks to the [network-manager-wireguard](https://github.com/max-moser/network-manager-wireguard) repository is pretty easy to achieve.
+Thanks to the [network-manager-wireguard](https://github.com/max-moser/network-manager-wireguard) repository it's pretty easy to achieve.
 This is basically how I did it on Debian Buster:

 ```
 $ sudo apt install build-essential libgtk-3-dev libnma-dev libsecret-1-dev